carmonalab/ProjecTILs/README.md

 </p>

 **Note:** ProjecTILs performs cell state quantifications in the PCA latent space.
-UMAP embeddings are provided for visual exploration only and should be interpreted with caution as cell-cell distances and densities in UMAP are highly distorted (see e.g. by [Chari and Pachter (2023)](https://doi.org/10.1371/journal.pcbi.1011288)
+UMAP embeddings are provided for visual exploration only and should be interpreted with caution as cell-cell distances and densities in UMAP are highly distorted (see e.g. [Chari and Pachter (2023)](https://doi.org/10.1371/journal.pcbi.1011288))

 ### ProjecTILs CASE STUDIES